 If I haven't received a decision by now does it mean I am getting denied?

-No; however, because of the increasing number of students who qualify for automatic admission to Texas A&M, we must closely monitor our class size to determine how many students from holistic review may be admitted and when.
-The goal is for all students applying for the fall semester to receive a decision by the end of March.
+No, we must closely monitor our class size to determine how many students from holistic review may be admitted and when.
+The goal is for all students applying for the fall semester to have a decision by the end of March.

 Can I send new information to help with the decision making process?

-Texas A&M will only consider credential that were received by the admission deadline.
-This includes updated transcripts reflecting new class rank.
+Yes; Texas A&M will consider any documents received by the admission deadline.

-I applied in August but AIS says my credentials are still being reviewed, does this mean there is a problem?
+I applied in July but AIS says I am still in review.
+Does this mean there is a problem?